Trypios/Workout-map-web-app/README.md

-# Interractive map for marking running/cycling workout sessions
+# Interactive map for marking running/cycling workout sessions

 Sessions are stored in localStorage API and persist on reload.